Potential for Passport-Free School Trips to Germany

 Germany's initiative

-In response to these challenges, the Mirror reports that Germany is considering scrapping the need for child passports on school trips, making visits both easier and more cost-effective.
+In response to these challenges, Germany is considering scrapping the need for child passports on school trips, making visits both easier and more cost-effective.
 Though there is no detail on how this initiative might work within the new EU border controls, by addressing these logistical hurdles the German government underscores the value of how learning a new language can foster cultural understanding.

 The Home Office's Response